N-Crofts/project_3/README.md

 -----

-##### P O L A R I S *is an app created by Nicholas Crofts for the purpose of presenting skills learned in the Web Development Imerisive program at* General Assembly.
+##### P O L A R I S *is an app created by Nicholas Crofts for the purpose of presenting skills learned in the Web Development Imersive program at* General Assembly.

 :alien: